ilyla/Sleepy-Story-Samantha/Chapter 2 - Testing it out.md

 `*SamanthaIAm: ok*`

   She kept tracing, and she was getting more and more into it, focusing more and more on the tracing.
 In the next instant, something felt different.
-She felt like she just had a good night’s rest: wide awake, relaxed, and yet somehow energetic, and no longer tracing shapes with her toes.
+She felt like she just had a good night's rest: wide awake, relaxed, and yet somehow energetic, and no longer tracing shapes with her toes.

 `*ScottB: How do you feel?*`